famiu/feline.nvim/README.md

   and many more

 - Minimalistic, only provides the bare minimum and allows the user to build their own components very easily.
+- Winbar support.

 ## Requirements

 - Necessary
-  - Neovim v0.5 or greater
+  - Neovim v0.7 or greater (v0.5 or greater if using the `0.5-compat` branch)
   - You must have 24-bit RGB color enabled in Neovim (do `:help 'termguicolors'` in Neovim for more info)
 - Optional
+  - Neovim v0.8 or greater - For winbar support
   - [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons/) - For icon support
   - [A patched font](https://github.com/ryanoasis/nerd-fonts/) - For icon support
   - [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim/) - For [git providers](#git)